-The average cost for quartz countertops ranges from $50 to $70 per square foot, not including installation.
+The average cost for quartz countertops ranges from $50 to $70 per square foot, with installation costing an additional $50 to $70 per square foot.
 The cost to install quartz countertops ranges anywhere from $2,000 to $3,900 for professional installation.
 Get free instant estimates from countertop installers near you.

 Quartz countertops are often used in kitchens and bathrooms because of their beauty and durability.
 Choosing engineered quartz for your countertops can be a great choice because it looks like natural stone, is resistant to scratches and stains, and is very easy to maintain.

 The average cost to install quartz countertops ranges anywhere from $2,000 to $3,900 for professional installation.
+The final cost depends on the type of quartz, the size of your counters, and labor rates.
 This article will help you decide between quartz and granite.
 We'll cover costs, color options, and styles to help you make the best decision.

 The average cost for quartz countertops ranges from $50 to $70 per square foot, not including installation.
 The total cost of quartz countertops ranges anywhere from $2,000 to $3,900 for materials and professional installation.
 Here's the average cost of quartz countertops by grade and quality:

-For the ultimate luxury, have your countertop custom made from quarried quartzite and crystals, like Caesarstone’s Puro countertop from the Concetto collection, at $400/sqft.
+For the ultimate luxury, have your countertop custom made from quarried quartzite and crystals, like Caesarstone’s Puro countertop from the Concetto collection, at $400 per square foot.

 Contractors will then add on extra for each additional part of the installation, like cutting out a space for the sink, installing a new sink, seam cutting, beveling edges, leveling, joining seams, etc.

-Overall, expect to pay $100–$200 per square foot for materials, installation, and cleanup.
-With the National Kitchen & Bath Association’s (NKBA’s) estimate of the average 300sqft kitchen having 13 linear feet of countertop space, this would bring your final quartz countertop cost to $2,000–$3,900.
+Overall, expect to pay $100 to $200 per square foot to install your quartz countertops including materials, labor, and cleanup.
+With an average 300 square foot kitchen having 13 linear feet of countertop space, this would bring your final quartz countertop cost from $2,000 to $3,900.

 |Old Countertop Removal||$300–$450|

 As with every home improvement material, materials can vary dramatically based on how close you are to a major city because of the difference in delivery costs.
-Quartz is becoming a popular choice, so it’s more likely these days that a big city near you will have what you want in stock, but if you live in a more rural area, expect to pay up to $200 for delivery alone.
+Quartz is becoming a popular choice, so it’s more likely these days that a big city near you will have what you want in stock, but if you live in a more rural area, expect to pay between $150 and $200 for delivery alone.

-Labor costs vary in every state and urban area.
+Labor costs vary in every state and urban area but average around $70 per hour.
 Stone installation needs to be done by a professional.
 It’s heavy and the right tools are needed to install it properly.
 Expect a team of two at $35/hr each the minimum.

 If you are remodeling your kitchen and need your old countertops removed, ask the contractor to include the cost for this in the quote.
+Removing your old countertops typically costs between $300 and $450.
 You’ll want them to do this to avoid damage to the existing cabinets and sink.
 They will also be able to dispose of them for you.